What parents should know about the mysterious illness appearing in kids, according to doctors

 All together, the syndrome has shown to be more severe than Kawasaki.
 "That's what's concerning," Petre told CBSN.
 "And a lot of (PMIS) cases do require ICU, almost 80% of them."

 PMIS has been reported in over 100 children in New York, the epicenter of the U.S. coronavirus outbreak.
-CBS News has tallied more than 180 cases under investigation in 18 states and Washington, D.C., and cases have also been reported in at least six other countries.
+CBS News has tallied about 200 cases under investigation in 19 states and Washington, D.C., and cases have also been reported in at least six other countries.

-Doctors in Italy announced Wednesday that they found evidence linking the coronavirus to PMIS.
+Doctors in Italy published a study Wednesday documenting numerous cases of PMIS linked to the coronavirus.
 Eight out of 10 children they studied with PMIS had antibodies to COVID-19, indicating that they had been infected.

 The fact that the syndrome is appearing in places where coronavirus is prevalent suggests that there could be a correlation, O'Leary said.
 He cautioned, however, that it's still too early to say anything for certain: "Some of the things I tell you will be true tomorrow, but some of them may not," he said.